xiyanafiguera/xiyanafiguera/README.md

 # Hello, my name is Xiyana Figuera 👋

+I am a computer science master student at UNIST, a top institute of science and technology in South Korea.

 <!--
 **xiyanafiguera/xiyanafiguera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.